WATCH: About Young Musicians Programme

 Individual Training Plans

 All students must complete an Individual Training Plan in which they set achievable targets for the year.
-Tutors use this plan as a guide throughout the year, and refer to it at the end of year assessment in May.
+Tutors use this plan as a guide throughout the year, and refer to it when completing reports at the end of the year.

 There are many performance opportunities throughout the year, including regular lunchtime concerts, winter and summer festivals and external concerts; tutors and study leaders decide which students should perform.

 We ask that students discuss any external performances, competitions or auditions with their tutor before agreeing to them as it is important that students are properly prepared and that the experience fits into the planning for that year.

 Students should discuss piano accompanist rehearsal needs with their tutor and book rehearsal time with an accompanist through the MEC reception on a Sunday.
 Students are encouraged to plan ahead and are responsible for getting their piano part to their accompanist at least one week in advance of their rehearsal.

 It is important that students look after any music they are given; we may charge for music that is lost or damaged.